-These tend to occur as much in awkward places – floor/ceiling voids, below the ground floor, the first floor ceiling – as on the accessible areas of the wall.
+These tend to occur as much in awkward places, such as floor/ceiling voids, below the ground floor, the first floor ceiling, as on the accessible areas of the wall.
 The insulation applied to the wall can form the airtight barrier, but the benefit will be reduced by up to 50% if the gaps, cracks and penetrations are not also dealt with.

 How to Install Internal Wall Insulation

-There are three basic methods of installing internal wall insulation, and the process is broadly the same for all three.
-(There is also a fourth option which we will come to later):
+There are three basic methods of installing internal wall insulation (and one alternative method which we will also cover), but the process is broadly the same for all three:

 - Check the condition of the wall and undertake remedial work